-Cash is comprised of cash on hand and demand deposits in banks.
+Cash is comprised of cash on hand and demand deposits in banks, with settlement terms within 30 days.

 Financial instruments

 Financial assets and financial liabilities are recognized in the balance sheet when the Company becomes a party to the contractual provisions of the instrument.